ChalmersGU-data-structure-courses/OpenDSA/RST/en/Design/CourseAPI.rst

 These include comparators and comparables.

-.. codeinclude:: Design/API
+.. codeinclude:: ChalmersGU/BaseAPI
    :tag: ComparatorADT

-And iterators:
+And iterators and iterables:

-.. codeinclude:: Design/API
+.. codeinclude:: ChalmersGU/BaseAPI
-   :tag: IteratorADT
+   :tag: IteratorADT, IterableADT

-As well as iterables and collections:
+As well as collections:

-.. codeinclude:: Design/API
+.. codeinclude:: ChalmersGU/API
    :tag: CollectionADT

 Lists